GSA/challenges-and-prizes/_all-challenges/1170-hhs-hypertension-innovator-award-competition.md

   #### Background/Issue

+  The HHS Office on Women’s Health (OWH) is charged with providing expert advice and consultation to the Secretary on scientific, legal, ethical, and policy issues, and serving as a coordination point throughout HHS on issues affecting the health of women and girls.
+OWH establishes short and long-term goals within the Department for research, disease prevention and health promotion, service delivery, and education for public health and health care professionals surrounding women and girls’ health.
+OWH identifies needs and monitors activities within the Department that contribute to women and girls’ health and through leadership of the Coordinating Committee on Women’s Health.
+Additionally, OWH is responsible for facilitating the exchange of information through the National Women’s Health Information Center and promoting women and girls’ health programs and policies, all aimed at improving the health of women and girls.

   According to the Centers for Disease Control and Prevention (CDC), heart disease is the [leading cause of death for women](https://www.cdc.gov/nchs/data/nvsr/nvsr60/nvsr60_03.pdf) in the United States.
 Hypertension [affects one in every twelve to seventeen pregnancies](https://www.cdc.gov/bloodpressure/pregnancy.htm) in the United States.
 Women with hypertension are at risk for developing preeclampsia, stroke, and other serious complications in pregnancy and/or postpartum.
 Factors which increase the risk of hypertension during pregnancy include obesity and maternal age.
 Factors which limit women’s ability to manage their blood pressure include cost, transportation, schedules, locality (living in rural or underserved areas), and lack of education about the importance of good blood pressure control.